johnsan03/Portfolio/README.md

 - The portfolio is optimized for GitHub Pages deployment
 - **3D effects are only on the background** - Individual components use simple 2D transforms for better performance
 - All sections have overflow protection to prevent scroll issues
+- Visitor tracking and likes require a working backend API connection
+- API requests are cached and rate-limited to prevent excessive calls

 ## 🔧 Development